hassana113/ANALYSIS-OF-THE-HEALTHY-LIFESTYLE-CITIES-REPORT-2021/README.md

 3. What are the Top 2 cities with the most life expectancy?
 ![image010](https://user-images.githubusercontent.com/105663796/195103049-d6e70975-26f1-48c9-867e-b735386ae239.png)

-4. What city has the highest Number of take out places?
+4. What city has the highest Number of take-out places?
 ![image011](https://user-images.githubusercontent.com/105663796/195103108-d79118fd-3a33-42b3-94e6-8b45f6c3a713.png)

-5. What city raked in the most Cost of a monthly gym membership and cost of a bottle of water?
+5. What city raked in the most Cost of a monthly gym membership and Cost of a bottle of water?
 ![image012](https://user-images.githubusercontent.com/105663796/195103213-b5cf7d3c-efb3-4376-8f03-724268a848e1.png)

 6. What American city has the most Outdoor activities?